-Champion say that you can run three power tools off it but when things are busy we've run up to five at once and it hasn't drained any power at all.
-Its powered by a 196cc Champion gas powered motor that initially we thought would be too small for the job, but we've proved to be wrong on that score as shown by having 5 power tools running at the same time.
+Champion says that you can run three power tools off it, but when things are busy, we've run up to five at once.
+It's powered by a 224cc gas powered motor that initially we thought would be too small for the job, but we were proved wrong on that score.

-I haven't had the necessity to run this Champion 46539 generator at home as we've yet to have an outage while I've had it, but we did take it away with us on a camping holiday to Lake Tahoe in the fall and it ran everything we needed plus it was quiet enough that we had no complaints from our neighbors.
+I haven't needed to run this unit at home, but we did take it away with us on a camping holiday to Lake Tahoe in the fall and it ran everything we needed, plus it was quiet enough that we had no complaints from our neighbors.

-- Power output: 3500 Watts with 4000 Watts maximum (Will run lights, television, fridge all at the same time).
+- Power output: 4,000 watts with 4,000 watts maximum (will run lights, television, AC, and fridge all at the same time)

 - Low oil sensor light